RidleyB/sen/content/_dev-sessions/session3.md

 2. *"Miner’s tonic?
 Take one—on the house.
 Adventures are easier with a clear head, yes?"*
 3. *"Curious what you seek… a spell, a charm, a story?
 I can provide all three, for the right price or favor."*

+## Rumor: Ancient Empire

+Before Opening — The Crate

+A small, waterlogged crate half-buried in kelp.
+The wood is dark with rot, iron bands rusted through, and the lid swollen shut with salt and grit.
+Faded shipping marks are barely visible.

+After Opening — The Contents

+Inside are heavy, ancient coins from the old human empire, pre-Nimyria: thick bloodstone and jacinth pieces etched with worn imperial sigils.
+Salt-dulled but intact, they’re clearly valuable—about 50 gp in total.

 ## Side Quest: Shell Game